-- Imagining yourself losing control of yourself.
+- Imagining yourself losing control.
 For example, an individual with panic disorder predicts that if they go to the mall on a weekend afternoon, they will have a panic attack.
 They predict that having a panic attack would be a catastrophe, rather than it just being significantly unpleasant.

 - Imagining yourself spiraling into a deep depression.